History of Soviet Russia and the Soviet Union (1917–1927): Russian Civil War

+On 14 June 1918, representatives of the Right Socialist-Revolutionaries and the Mensheviks were expelled from the All-Russian Central Executive Committee by a Bolshevik decree.
+Left Socialist-Revolutionaries, who resigned its position in government after the signing of the Treaty of Brest-Litovsk in March 1918, ultimately assassinated German ambassador Wilhelm von Mirbach oт 6 July 1918 in an attempt to cause Russia to re-enter World War I and launched an ill-fated uprising against the Bolsheviks shortly after.
+The resulting expulsion of the Left SRs from the All-Russian Central Executive Committee meant that the few sessions of the body that followed the Fifth All-Russian Congress of Soviets had a ceremonial character, all opposition to the Bolsheviks having been excluded from them.
+For many historians, July 1918 is considered the milestone of the final formation of a one-party Bolshevik dictatorship in the country, since after July 1918 the representation of other parties in the Soviets became insignificant.

 In December 1917, the Cheka was founded as the Bolshevik's first internal security force following the failed assassination attempt on Lenin's life.
 Later it changed names to GPU, OGPU, MVD, NKVD and finally KGB.
 The Red Terror became the instrument to eliminate groups defined as "enemies" of the new society.
 Summary executions were widespread, including in service of dekulakization (redistribution of wealth from prosperous peasants).
 Leon Trotsky led the Red Army, despising "bourgeois democracy" and committed to the forced removal of the prosperous and political opponents, often through summary executions.
 He initiated concentration camps, labor camps, military control over labor, and state control of trade unions.

 At the same time, the White Terror, mostly uncontrolled and perpetrated by such warlords as the Cossack atamans Grigory Semenov or Boris Annenkov, targeted suspected Bolshevik sympathizers.